 Default value for Orientation: Horizontal.

-For information on the Design section and its properties, see Design Section in Widgets.
+For information on the Design section and its properties, see Design Section.